CampAsAChamp/Sleep-Tracker/README.md

 # Sleep-Tracker
 Sleep Tracker App built in Ionic, Angular, &amp; Typescript

-# Sleep Tracker
+Features
-The ability to log overnight sleep
+- The ability to log overnight sleep
-The ability to log sleepiness during the day
+- The ability to log sleepiness during the day
-The ability to view these two categories of logged data Either using a native device resource or backing up logged data Following good principles of mobile design
+- The ability to view these two categories of logged data
+- Either using a native device resource or backing up logged data
+- Following good principles of mobile design
-Creating a compelling app
+- Creating a compelling app
-A readme which explains how these features were implemented and their design rationale

 Resources Consulted
 - Ionic Documentation (not very good btw)